sbharth1/Sample/README.md

 # Sample
-This projects for beginners using javascript and jquery
+This projects for beginners using HTML & Css & javascript and jquery